What This Pop Star Can't Leave The House Without

 Platten dropped by our studio in a heart-bedazzled top and a cult fashion girl bag, filled to the brim, in the very appropriate shade of — what else? — millennial pink.
 "This bag kind of reminds me of me," she says.
 "It seems like it's going to fall over, and it's like How is she keeping it together?
 She's definitely going to fall apart.
 But she doesn't, and the bag doesn't either."

-So what does Platten stash in her almost-$300 bag?
-Turns out, spiritual necessities like a stick of palo santo and a rose quartz crystal, as well as a notebook and colored pencils for on-the-fly lyrics.
-But there are also some surprising finds and beauty buys that we might just snag for ourselves, like her all-natural, cinnamon-scented hand sanitizer.
+So what does Platten stash in her almost-£250 bag?
+Turns out, spiritual necessities like a stick of palo santo and a rose quartz crystal, as well as a notebook and coloured pencils for on-the-fly lyrics.
+But there are also some surprising finds and beauty buys that we might just snag for ourselves, like her all-natural, cinnamon-scented hand sanitiser.
 Watch the video above to learn about Platten's everyday essentials, showcasing her spiritual side as well as her glam side, and let us know what you keep in your bag at all times in the comments below.

 Watch These Next: